kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         can be resized by specifying a *devid*.

         .. warning::
-                If *path* is a file containing a BTRFS image then resize does not work as expected and does not resize the image.
-This would resize the underlying filesystem instead.
+                To resize a file containing a BTRFS image, please use the --offline flag.

         The *devid* can be found in the output of :command:`btrfs filesystem show` and defaults to 1 if not specified.